Annie's

 independence in the 100's B.C.
 He was the son of a priest named

 Mattathias from the ancient city of Modin.
-Judah's name is also

-spelled Judas Maccabaeus.
-His family is known as the Hasmoneans
+Judah's name is also spelled Judas Maccabaeus.
+His family is

-in the rabbinic texts.
-Judah's story is told in the Book of 1
+Judah's story is told in the Book of 1 Maccabees in the

 At that time, the Jews were subjects of the Seleucid Empire, one

-of the states formed out of Alexander the Great's empire.
-The
+of the states formed out of Alexander the

-Seleucid king, Antiochus IV (called
+Great's empire.
+The Seleucid king, Antiochus IV (called

-Epiphanes), wanted his subjects to adopt Greek culture and
+Epiphanes), wanted his subjects to adopt Greek culture

-their religion.
+abandoning their religion.
 But others resisted.

 Antiochus also